Second Lee Kuan Yew Cabinet

 The Second Lee Kuan Yew Cabinet was the Cabinet of Singapore from 19 October 1963 to 15 April 1968.

 The cabinet was formed by Prime Minister Lee Kuan Yew after the People's Action Party won a supermajority of the seats in the Parliament of Singapore in the 1963 general election.
 It is the cabinet that governed Singapore when it was a state in Malaysia.
 It is also Singapore's first cabinet following its independence on 9 August 1965.

 The cabinet was succeeded by the Third Lee Kuan Yew Cabinet.

 Cabinet

-The Second Lee Kuan Yew Cabinet consisted of the following members.
+The Second Lee Kuan Yew Cabinet was composed of the following members.